 Alternatively you can contact Social Work Services to see if they can provide help.
 If you do not have a Social Worker then you, or someone on your behalf, can call Health and Social Care Connect, on 0141 287 0555, for advice and information or to arrange for your needs to be assessed.
 If you already have a Social Worker then contact your Health and Social Care Connect to request an assessment of your needs.
 An assessment is an important step in deciding the type and level of support you may require and the best way to meet your care needs.
 Even if you organise or pay privately for your care, it is still a good idea to have an assessment in order to help you understand what type of care and support is available to you.

 If you organise and pay for Home Care support yourself through a private arrangement, prices will vary.

 No matter who your provider is, you must be told what service they will provide and how much it will cost before the service begins.

-Because of a government policy called 'free personal care', there is no charge for the provision of personal care tasks for anyone aged 65 and over.
+Because of a government policy called 'free personal care', there is no charge for the provision of personal care tasks.
 There may, however, be charges for other non-personal care services, for example, shopping.

-For those under the age of 65, the standard Home Care charges will apply - see our Client Contribution Guide for more information.
+For standard Home Care charges - see our Client Contribution Guide for more information.